weemeng/math/README.md

 # A simple Math Library

-Just an Add function in Javascript
+Add function in Javascript
+RandFloor function in Javascript given a seed.